 - Longest Name in Any English Speaking Country

-- We are the first country to see the sunrise
+- New Zealand is the first country to see the sunrise

 Thanks to the curvature of the Earth, the North Island city of Gisborne on the East Coast is the first to see the actual sunrise … Mount Hikurangi is the place to be … stunning sculptures reflect the stories associated with sunrise.